jingwei87/freqanalysis/README.md

 Scrambling disturbs the processing sequence of chunks, so as to prevent an adversary from correctly identifying the neighbors of each chunk in the locality-based attack.
 To simulate the scrambling scheme, follow the steps below.

-**Step 1, configure scrambling scheme:** Like MinHash encryption, scrambling works on segment basis, and builds on three parameters of `SEG_SIZE`, `SEG_MIN` and `SEG_MAX` to define variable-size segmentation.
-It is feasible to follow the Step 1 of the guideline of MinHash encryption to configure these parameters in `defense/scrambling/scrambling.cc`.
+**Step 1, configure scrambling scheme:** Like MinHash encryption, scrambling works on a segment basis, and builds on three parameters of `SEG_SIZE`, `SEG_MIN` and `SEG_MAX` to define variable-size segmentation.
+You can follow the Step 1 of the guideline of MinHash encryption to configure these parameters that are defined in `defense/scrambling/scrambling.cc`.

-**Step 2, configure locality-based attack:** it is identical to Step 1 of the guideline of locality-based attack, except the attack variables (e.g., `u`, `v` and `w`) locate in `defense/scrambling/scrambling.sh`.
+**Step 2, configure locality-based attack:** it is identical to the Step 1 of the guideline of locality-based attack, except the attack parameters (e.g., `u`, `v` and `w`) locate in `defense/scrambling/scrambling.sh`.

-**Step 3, run scrambling to defend locality-based attack:** type the following commands to compile and run.
+**Step 3, run scrambling to defend against locality-based attack:** type the following commands to compile and run.

 ```
 $ cd defense/scrambling/ && make